Naturaily/Naturaily-netlify/_portfolio/lvcloud.md

 results-image: /assets/images/portfolio/lvcloud/results.png
 results-alt: transmission tower photo
 numbers-title: LVCloud in numbers
-numbers-image--: ...
+numbers-image: /assets/images/portfolio/lvcloud/results-numbers.png
+numbers-lv:
+  - number:
-numbers-value-1: 4
+      value: 4
-numbers-name-1: types of devices
+      name: types of devices
-numbers-description-1: --
+  - number:
-numbers-value-2: 600k - 1,5m
+      value: 600k - 1,5m
-numbers-name-2: measurements and events a day
+      name: measurements and events a day
-numbers-description-2: --
+  - number:
-numbers-value-3: 2400%
+      value: 2400%
-numbers-name-3: connected devices
+      name: connected devices
-numbers-description-3: --
-numbers-value-4: --
-numbers-name-4: --
-numbers-description-4: --
-numbers-value-5: --
-numbers-name-5: --
-numbers-description-5: --
-numbers-value-6: --
-numbers-name-6: --
-numbers-description-6: --
-numbers-value-7: --
-numbers-name-7: --
-numbers-description-7: --
-numbers-value-8: --
-numbers-name-8: --
-numbers-description-8: --
-companies-title--: One of the companies using LV Cloud solution
+companies-title: One of the companies using LV Cloud solution
-company-icon-1--:
-company-description-1--: >
+companies:
+  - company:
+      icon: icon-man
+      description: >-
         manages the electricity network that powers everyday life for more than 8 million people
-company-icon-2--:
-company-description-2--: >
+  - company:
+      icon: icon-connect
-  supplies energy to 3.9 million homes and businesses
+      description: supplies energy to 3.9 million homes and businesses
-company-icon-3--:
-company-description-3--: >
+  - company:
+      icon: icon-query-inner-join-right
+      description: >-
         has the network of more than 63,000 substations and some 60,000 miles of overhead power lines and underground cables spanning 9,650 square miles
-company-icon-4--:
-company-description-4--: >
+  - company:
+      icon: icon-navigation-toolbar-top
-  employs more than 2,700 people
+      description: employs more than 2,700 people
 companies-subtitle: In their own words
 companies-quote: >
-  We have invested in intelligent fuses and fault-location equipment on our low-voltage network to reduce the dependency on manual operation to restore power, shortening power cut times for our customers. <br>
+  We have invested in intelligent fuses and fault-location equipment on our low-voltage network to reduce the dependency on manual operation to restore power, shortening power cut times for our customers.<br><br>
   On our high-voltage network we've carried out significant upgrades to our control system, enabling our network to reconfigure itself automatically to respond to faults, restoring supplies for our customers more quickly.